MarkFijn0902/Energy-Hub/README.md

 ## Goal

 The goal of this project is to learn about ELT / ETL pipelines and how a cloud-based data warehouse can ingest data from an external source, validate and transform it to expose usefull data for business operations.
+For this project, I choose to work with views in my staging and business layer, as they will automatically change when new data is added by SnowPipe.
+Learning and investigating how Matillion works seemed overpowered for my demonstration purposes.

 ## Architecture